akshatbhargava123/intermine-data-visualizations/README.md

 - _Expression Box+Swarm Visualizer_ helps visualize expression data using combination of box and swarm plots.
 It shows disease and organism expression data on separate box plots side by side giving a five pointer summary of dataset and clearly showing which organism part has higher expression value and which area needs more attention.
 On hovering more information is shown.

-Code Repositories:

-- Visualizer Frontend: https://github.com/intermine/bluegenes-expression-box-swarm-visualizer (checkout my commits [here](https://github.com/intermine/bluegenes-expression-box-swarm-visualizer/commits?author=akshatbhargava123))
+Code Repository: https://github.com/intermine/bluegenes-expression-box-swarm-visualizer (checkout my commits [here](https://github.com/intermine/bluegenes-expression-box-swarm-visualizer/commits?author=akshatbhargava123))

-- Alignment Service: https://github.com/intermine/sequence-alignment-service (checkout my commits [here](https://github.com/intermine/sequence-alignment-service/commits?author=akshatbhargava123))

 NPM Module: https://www.npmjs.com/package/@intermine/bluegenes-expression-box-swarm-visualizer